 This ensures that if you are eligible we will allocate points, determine your place on the social housing waiting list, and consider housing offers and allocation on the basis of your housing need alone.
 Learn more about the Housing Selection Scheme.

-To view this website in a different language - including Polish, Lithuanian, Czech and Chinese - click the 'Recite Me' logo at the top left of the screen, then choose the language you want.
+To view this website in a different language - including Polish, Lithuanian, Czech and Chinese - either click on 'Translate' at the top of the screen, or on the 'Browsealoud' logo at the top right of your screen, then choose the language you want.

 We can also provide language support if you do not speak English as a first language.
 The telephone based interpretation service ‘The Big Word’ is available throughout our local offices, and we can provide face-to-face interpreters if required.